dotnet/samples/async/async-and-await/cs/readme.md

 - dotnet-core
 - windows
 page_type: sample
-name: "Async Sample: Asynchronous Programming with Async and Await in C#"
+name: "Async Sample: Asynchronous programming with async and await in C#"
 urlFragment: "async-and-await-cs"
 description: "A .NET Core WPF application that contains the example method from Asynchronous Progamming with Async and Await in C#."
 ---